-Purchasing a home can be an overwhelming experience, especially since it is likely to be the biggest investment you will make during your lifetime.
+Purchasing a home can be an overwhelming experience, much different than renting an apartment in a college town like Champaign, Illinois, especially since it is likely to be the biggest investment you will make during your lifetime

 Benefits of Homeownership: Why Millennials Should Buy a Home

 Like most homebuyers, Millennials are eager to pay off their mortgages quickly.
 Owning a home can provide alternate sources of income to make this goal feasible.
-Paying a landlord to live in an overpriced apartment can become costly.
+Paying a landlord to live in an overpriced apartment can become costly and not allow for top savings.
 What happens when the tables turn and you become the landlord?

 Millennials who buy a starter home now have the opportunity to turn it into a rental property for a source of added income when they purchase their long-term home in the future.
 Instead of worrying about having to afford rent, why not invest in a property and rent it out to your peers?